clobrano/raffaello/README.md

 Raffaello - output colorizer
 ============================

-Raffaello colorizes the output stream of any command-line tool (gcc/g++, cmake, dmesg, syslog, etc.), and make it easier to read.
+Raffaello colorizes the output stream of any command-line tool (gcc/g++, cmake, dmesg, syslog, etc.), making it easier to read.

-Starting from version 1.3.0, Raffaello can be used as python module in another source code (see pynicom) and since *a picture is worth a thousand words* and more pictures are even better, here are some examples.
+Since *a picture is worth a thousand words* and more pictures are even better, here are some examples.

 ### GCC/G++